Russ76/herbie/docs/README.md

 ssl into Raspi, not as root.

-Change directory to "wide-weeds"

-Start program with "python3 main_api12.py" (Make a launch file to do all software start, rosserial and weed-detect, and adjust paths so that it works, first time!
+Start program with "python3 main_raspi.py" (Make a launch file to do all software start, rosserial and weed-detect, and adjust paths so that it works, first time!
 Will have to be in catkin_ws/src/herbie.
 Ino code under /firmware)

 # The AI model was developed in this way: